akazukin5151/fable_python_demo/README.md

 - OCaml
 - F#

 Haskell is too tightly coupled to GHC to make a transpiler.
-Purescript is good but [bug report still pending](https://github.com/purescript-python/purescript-python/issues/37).OCaml's ecosystem looked pretty dead to me, to be honest.
+Purescript is good but [the purescript-python project is dropping Python to Diana](https://github.com/purescript-python/purescript-python/issues/37).
+OCaml's ecosystem looked pretty dead to me, to be honest.
 F#, like Purescript, can transpile to Python via Fable, and there are no bugs.

 ### What's wrong with Python?